Providing a platform that ensures your reading experience is a little more diverse, and a lot more lit.

 - EXPOSE local readers and residents to BIPOC writers and literary works focused on people of color

 - EDUCATE residents on the importance of literacy

 Created by BIPOC journalists and writers of color, we are a group of literary fans — just like you.

-Jaundrea Clay is a journalist, writer, self-proclaimed foodie and curious wanderer.
+Jaundréa Clay is a journalist, newsletter editor, writer and self-proclaimed foodie and curious wanderer.
 For her, self-care is good food and a good book with a good view (or sometimes, just a quiet room with a comfy blanket).
 Her favorite genres are Afrofuturism, sci-fi/fantasy, mystery/noir, historical fiction and nonfiction.

 Brooke Lewis is an award-winning journalist, who enjoys writing on a range of topics including race, history and culture.
 At the Houston Chronicle, she wrote extensively about the discovery of the remains of 95 African Americans in Sugar Land, Texas, which received national media attention and renewed interest in the history of convict leasing.
 She was also a part of the Pulitzer finalist team for breaking news coverage of Hurricane Harvey.
 Brooke is currently working on a book that centers around faith, love and friendship and works with Writers in the Schools, where she teaches creative writing to students in the Houston Independent School District.
 In her free time, she enjoys reading, walking at Hermann Park, finding a good brunch spot, spending time at church and having quality time with her friends and family.

 VENDORS & BOOKSTORES